laracasts/blog/start-testing-your-code-in-less-than-5-minutes-with-laravel.md

 ### Create the routes

-Then, we must declare two routes: one that displays the form, and the other that processes the user's input and sends the message:
+Then, we must declare two routes: one that answers _GET_ requests on the _/contact_ path and displays the form, and the other using _POST_ that processes the user's input and sends the message:

 ```php
 use Illuminate\Support\Facades\Route;